 I can trigger the humidifer to come on at a certain time of the evening, from a telegram request, from an incoming tweet or email.
 It can respond to humidifer readings from my Xiaomi Aqara humidity sensors.
 The possibilities are endless.

-Look out for Part 2 where I integrate Amazon’s Alexa and Home-Assistant for further control.
+Look at Part 2 where I integrate Amazon’s Alexa and Home-Assistant for further control.